KenCrest Adult Community Living

 Living in one of KenCrest’s adult community living homes is not a placement but a choice made by each resident, based on their individual set of preferences, personalities, goals, and needs.
 KenCrest, in partnership with all team members, such as the supports coordinator as well as family members, is available to assist each individual in making their decision to live in an adult community living home.

-KenCrest has many areas with established options for adult community living and is continually, thoughtfully adding to those choices with locations in suburban, city, and rural areas.
+KenCrest has many areas with established options for adult community living.
+We continually, thoughtfully add to those choices with locations in suburban, city, and rural areas.
 KenCrest’s adult community living homes can be single-family homes, townhouses, or apartments, which are owned or leased properties through KenCrest.

 Healthy, Safe, and Hazard-Free

-A primary focus of KenCrest is ensuring each adult community living home is safe, clean, and hazard-free.
+KenCrest focuses on ensuring that each adult community living home is safe, clean, and hazard-free.
 All KenCrest homes are licensed and fully comply with, and in most cases exceed, the requirements set forth by State guidelines.

 All KenCrest community living homes are located in safe communities that are fully accessible and equipped with proper lighting.